garre127914-ship-it/DAA-LAB/README.md

 Conclusion: The program efficiently calculates factorial using iteration with O(n) time and O(1) space.
 It also measures the execution time of the calculation.

+PRACTICAL 07

+SUMMARY: The Making Change Problem uses Dynamic Programming to find the minimum number of coins for a given amount.
+The Iterative Factorial program calculates factorial using a loop.
+Both programs are simple and efficient.

+Conclusion

+These programs improve understanding of basic algorithms and programming logic.
+They provide efficient solutions with less complexity.

+practical